Crliu4/Crliu4.github.io/index.md

 [Coding it Forward Civic Digital Fellowship](https://github.com/codingitforward/cdf2022/blob/main/Carolyn_Liu.pdf)
 <br>
-**Project description:** Civid Digital Fellow (summer 2022) at the U.S. Census Bureau's Economic Indicator Division.
-Enhance the usefulness of Business Formation Statistics (BFS), one of the Census Bureau’s newest data products that provides insight into early-stage business development.
-Conducted exploratory linking and analysis in python (pandas) between BFS and demographic data from other Census surveys.
+**Project description:** Civid Digital Fellow (summer 2022) at the U.S. Census Bureau's Economic Indicators Division.
+The goal of the project was to enhance the usefulness of Business Formation Statistics (BFS), one of the Census Bureau’s newest data products that provides insight into early-stage business development.
+I conducted exploratory linking and analysis in python (pandas) between BFS and demographic data from other Census surveys.

 [Analyzing COVID Twitter Sentiments on Healthcare Stock Price Movements](https://github.com/Crliu4/capp30254_fight_potatoes.git)
 <br>